Save money and improve performance by carefully managing your time-series data

 However, hypertables are actually an abstraction or virtual view of many individual tables that actually store the data, called chunks.

 Hypertables are particularly well suited for time-series data management because they already efficiently partition all incoming time-series data into smaller, more manageable sets of data.
-The smaller chunks of data that are created have special time-based properties that allow TimescaleDB to understand the range of data that exists in each chunk and effectively maintain each individual chunk, rather than one ever-growing table.
+The smaller chunks of data that are created have special time-based properties that allow TimescaleDB to understand the range of data that exists in each chunk and effectively maintain each individual chunk rather than one ever-growing table.
 As you'll see, this small detail provides some huge benefits when working with time-series data.

 This all translates into fast data ingestion that can scale to millions of rows of data per second.
-(Relatedly, optimizing ingest rate is critical to many common PostgreSQL use cases – but it’s even more essential for time-series scenarios, where you retain all data vs. overwrite past values.
+(Relatedly, optimizing ingest rate is critical to many common PostgreSQL use cases—but it’s even more essential for time-series scenarios, where you retain all data vs. overwrite past values.
 See a few of our favorite ways to speed up PostgreSQL insert performance.)

 Compression

-Once an application has created a suitable schema and is ingesting large quantities of time-series data, the next hurdle most users face is how to store as much raw data as possible, while still executing fast queries on data spanning long time intervals.
 Many databases, both relational and NoSQL, provide some form of compression at the disk or document level.
-This saves physical space which allows you to store more data but querying the data still requires retrieving and scanning all rows (or properties).
-That is, the data itself hasn't been stored more efficiently and so as time passes and you query longer periods of data, the slower queries will typically get slower.
+This saves physical space, which allows you to store more data but querying the data still requires retrieving and scanning all rows (or properties).
+That is, the data itself hasn't been stored more efficiently, so as time passes and you query longer periods of data, the slower queries will typically get slower.

 In contrast, TimescaleDB provides two benefits when native columnar compression is applied to a hypertable.